rajan596/Devs-Journal/HLD/HLD Interview Tips.md

 - Keep design simple
 - When adding any new component ask yourself Is this needed ?
 - Done Over Engineer the design
+- If you know putting any component will make system more effifient it can be done at this step as well to save further time
+- Prefer simplicity over Over Engineering solutions

 ## Deep dive